lightningmirror3/telegram-media-forward-bot/README.md

 ```

 This will display all session files.
 You can then delete any `.session` files related to your bot as needed.

-This format is clean, easy to follow, and provides clear instructions for users.

 ---